-Four Baltic Sea fleet segments were selected and included in the analysis to assess the achievement of balance between fleet capacity and fishing opportunities in Latvian fisheries from 2018 to 2022.
+Four Baltic Sea fleet segments were selected and included in the analysis to assess the achievement of balance between fleet capacity and fishing opportunities in Latvian fisheries from 2019 to 2023.
 For each fleet segment, two economic indicators were calculated to assess whether the fleet segment is economically sustainable in the long and short term.

 The Return on Investment (ROI) indicator shows the profitability of investment.
 A positive ROI and higher than the low-risk long-term interest rate indicates a positive return from investment and suggests that extraordinary profits are being made, thus showing a sign of economic undercapitalisation.
-In 2022, compared with 2021, the VL1218 and VL2440 segments showed an increase in the value of the ROI indicator - reaching 51% and 56%, respectively, which characterizes a cost-effective activity of these segments.
-The two coastal segments (VL0008, VL0812) show a positive ROI in 2022, indicating a profitable fishery in the long term.
-The detailed ROI calculations for each fleet segment and conclusions are presented in the section 7.3.1 and Annex IV.
+In 2023, compared to 2022, the VL2440 segment shows an increase in the value of the ROI indicator - reaching 70%, which characterizes a cost-effective activity of this segment.
+Due to the almost two and a half times increase in crew wages in 2023, the ROI of the VL1218 segment decreases and becomes negative.
+The two coastal segments (VL0008, VL0812) show a positive ROI in 2023 with a slight increase, indicating a profitable fishery in the long term.
+The detailed ROI calculations for each fleet segment and the conclusions are presented in the section 7.3.1 and Annex IV.

 The second economic indicator, the Ratio of Current revenue to Break-even revenue (CR/BER), reflects the financial ability of companies in each fleet segment to continue operating vessels on a day-to-day basis.
-The VL2440 trawler segment operating in the Baltic Sea offshore zone shows a positive CR/BER ratio of more than 1 from 2018 to 2022, which characterises the profitability of the segment in the short term.
-The average value of the CR/BER indicator for the VL2440 trawler segment in the period 2018-2022 is 1.85, while for the VL1218 trawler segment it is 6.5, which characterises the profitability of the segments in the short term.
-In 2022, the CR/BER indicator for the VL0008 and VL0812 vessel segments is higher than 1, indicating, that sufficient revenues are generated to cover variable, fixed and capital costs.
-In 2022, the Latvian fishing fleet as a whole improved its profitability in the short term.
-It reached the highest indicator values during the period, generating sufficient revenues to cover variable, fixed, and capital costs, indicating that the fleet is profitable and may be undercapitalized.
+The Baltic Sea offshore trawler segment VL2440 and the inshore segment VL0812 show a positive CR/BER ratio of more than 1 in 2023, which characterises the profitability of the segments in the short term.
+The CR/BER ratio for the VL1218 and VL0008 segments is less than 1, indicating that revenues are insufficient to cover variable, fixed and capital costs, indicating that the segment is unprofitable and may be overcapitalised.
 The detailed calculations and conclusions are presented in section 7.3.2 and Annex V.